 The prospect of facing drug charges in a Nebraska court can be intimidating under any circumstances.
 Nebraska’s drug laws enforce harsh penalties for any person caught selling an illegal drug.
 Even instances of simple possession can result in felony convictions and a prison sentence.

-An Omaha drug lawyer from Berry Law can fight aggressively on your behalf.
+An Omaha drug lawyer from Berry Law: Criminal Defense and Personal Injury Lawyers can fight aggressively on your behalf.
 Our attorneys could work with you to help identify defense strategies and apply them to your case.
 Call today to schedule a confidential consultation and learn more about your legal options.